dylanjwolff/rv-sc/notes.md

     b) after that line, inject something that updates the global state
     c) changes the specs to a formula with only fresh vars, and keeps the mapping of vars to actual functions

+Inheritance is another potential issue.
+How do we instrument parent conctract methods that are invoked with "super"